zeromq/czmq/README.txt

 ### Naming Style

-czmq aims for short, consistent names, following the theory that names we use most often should be shortest.
+CZMQ aims for short, consistent names, following the theory that names we use most often should be shortest.
 Classes get one-word names, unless they are part of a family of classes in which case they may be two words, the first being the family name.
 Methods, similarly, get one-word names and we aim for consistency across classes (so a method that does something semantically similar in two classes will get the same name in both).
 So the canonical name for any method is:

     zclassname_methodname